ibm-cloud-docs/vpc/block_storage_is_use_volume_cli.md

 {:table: .aria-labeledby="caption"}
 {:download: .download}

-# Use your block storage data volume (CLI)
+# Using your block storage data volume (CLI)
 {: #start-using-your-block-storage-data-volume}

-After creating a {{site.data.keyword.block_storage_is_full}} (VPC) volume and attaching it to an instance, to use your block storage volume as a filesystem, you'll need to partition the volume, format the volume, and then mount it as a filesystem.
+After you create a {{site.data.keyword.block_storage_is_short}} volume and attaching it to an instance, to use your block storage volume as a filesystem, you'll need to partition the volume, format the volume, and then mount it as a filesystem.
 {:shortdesc}

-Use the following procedure to complete steps for using your block storage volume on a Linux system.
+Follow this procedure to use your block storage volume on a Linux system.

 **Note**: Depending on your Linux distribution, devices show up with different paths.
 For example, Ubuntu block devices show up as `xvda`, `xvdb`, and so on, as in the following examples.